 John Longden is lucky to live with a distant view of the S&C. John has an excellent collection of steam and diesel trains taken from the most incredible photographic locations in this area.

 Tony Buckton is a Hull based railway photographer.
-Photos appearing on this site would be Scanned negatives up to 1994, Scanned 35mm slides up to 1998, Scanned Med format slides up to 2008 and finally digital images.
+Many of his Photos appearing on this site have been scanned from negatives and slides, including digital images.

 A collection of modern and archive railway photographs by Tony Callaghan.